Births, deaths and population movement

 2018 3,607 2.00 81,195 1.73 625,651 1.70

-Bolton’s previously high birth rate has contributed to an increased number of young people, which is projected to affect the numbers of young people in secondary school).
+Bolton’s previously high birth rate has contributed to an increased number of young people, which is projected to affect the numbers of young people in secondary school.
 As the number of births are gradually reducing, this demand is likely to also reduce in the future.

-The chart above illustrates the projected number of births in Bolton between 2017 and 2037.
+The chart above illustrates the projected number of births in Bolton between 2019 and 2041.
 This demonstrates the increase in births post-2030 that is predicted to occur as a result of the high number of children born over the last decade becoming young adults and having children themselves.

 Get the data